Yankee (TV series)

-Yankee is a 2019 Mexican Spanish-language streaming television drama series created by Diego Enrique Osorno and starring Julio Casado, Sebastián Ferrat and Jana Raluy.
+Yankee is a 2019 Mexican Spanish-language television drama series created by Diego Enrique Osorno and starring Julio Casado, Sebastián Ferrat and Jana Raluy.
 The plot revolves around Malcolm Moriarty (Pablo Lyle), a young entrepreneur from Arizona who is on the run from the police.
 He crosses the border into Mexico and gets involved in drug dealing with modern technology, becoming their American associate.

 It was ordered direct-to-series, and the first season premiered on Netflix streaming on June 14, 2019.